-Our shared ambition is the creation of wines that effortlessly sit alongside the best in the world.
-Wines that redefine what’s possible for Syrah and Grenache especially, in this region and beyond.
-Wines that evoke a beautiful and singular image of our home in Frankland River.
+At Swinney our ambition is the creation of wines that sit alongside the best in the world, with a particular focus on Syrah and Grenache, while evoking a beautiful and singular image of our family home in Frankland River.

 The secret of making great wine is great fruit – pure and simple.